 - Fallen Angel: The six Demons of Sin are the surviving relatives of the Four Gods after the destruction of the Second Period and the creation of the Third, existing as shadows of their former selves.

 - For the Evulz: This appears to be each Demons' motivation, as in this series and elsewhere they complain of being "bored" when their host isn't acting out their sin.

-- Healing Factor: Lust and Gluttony are able to grant this to their hosts, with Conchita's descendants in particular having higher than average recovery rates (such as Germaine).
+- Healing Factor: All the demons are able to grant superhuman healing abilities to their hosts, to the point that only another contractor can kill a demon contractor.
+Gluttony in particular does this the best, with even Conchita's descendants having higher than average recovery rates (such as Germaine).

 - Hearing Voices: Part of their MO as the Evil variety; this ranges from ominous whispered phrases to holding an actual conversation with their host.
 For the former, some of their victims don't even question where the voice is coming from.

 - Humanoid Abomination: The Demon of Sloth (AKA, Eve Moonlit) and Banica Conchita as the new Demon of Gluttony.

 - Killed Off for Real: One wouldn't think that a demon could die, but the Demon of Gluttony turns out to have been killed in a sense when Banica ate it—although the Seven Crimes and Punishments album cover hinted that the demon would make a reappearance, the story inside confirmed that it's not coming back.